LibreOffice/core/embeddedobj/README.md

+# Embedding Objects Into LibreOffice

-Code for embedding objects into LibreOffice (reverse of embedserv module).
+Code for embedding objects into LibreOffice (reverse of `embedserv` module).